 Problems during Lactation

-The queen may refuse to let her kittens nurse from the affected gland
+- The queen refusing to let her kittens nurse from the affected gland

-The queen may become depressed, lose her appetite & become dehydrated
+- The queen becoming depressed, losing her appetite or being dehydrated

-This can affect the kittens receiving their required amount of colostrums.
-Colostrum is a form of milk produced by the mammary glands of mammals in late pregnancy and the few days after giving birth.
-Colostrum is high in carbohydrates, protein, and antibodies and low in fat, providing the newborn kittens with the mother’s immunity to diseases and helping the kittens to pass their first stools.
+This can affect the kittens receiving their required amount of colostrum.
+Colostrum is a form of milk produced by mammary glands in late pregnancy and a few days after giving birth.
+Colostrum is high in carbohydrates, protein, and antibodies and low in fat, providing the newborn kittens with the mother’s immunity to diseases and helping the kittens pass their first stools.
 If the queen is unable to nurse, the kittens will need to be hand fed with a milk replacer containing colostrum.